plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part1.en.md

 }
 ```

-This output has all the necessary information to inform rich.
+This output has all the necessary information to inform `rich`.
 The keys in the dict
 correspond to the elements found/predicted, and the values contain the entity, start
 and end position of the substrings.
 With this information, we can make use of
-[rich](URL) to add some color to the console.
+[rich](https://rich.readthedocs.io/en/stable/introduction.html) to add some color to the console.

 Of course, there are multiple errors (and this is an example that seems relatively
 right), the model cannot be better than the data it was fed with.
 In a posterior post